enasequence/read_docs/faq/taxonomy_requests.rst

 Those already present are shown alongside their taxon ID to aid you with submission.

 For submissions of many names, the 'Register using spreadsheet' option is recommended.
-Download a copy of the template spreadsheet and fill it out in accordance with the guidance provided in the WSP interface.
+Download a copy of the template spreadsheet and fill it out in accordance with the guidance provided in the Webin Portal interface.
 Do not alter the spreadsheet headings or add new ones, and use only ASCII characters.
 When this spreadsheet is complete, save it and return to the interface to upload and submit your taxon request.